ErichZimmer/OpenPIV-Python-cxx/README.md

 # OpenPIV

-OpenPIV consists of Python and c++ modules for scripting and executing the analysis of a set of PIV image pairs.
+OpenPIV consists of Python modules for scripting and executing the analysis of a set of PIV image pairs.

 ## Warning

 The OpenPIV Python-c++ version is still in its *developmental* state.
-This means that there is a lot of bugs and the API may change.
+This means that there are a few bugs and the API may change.

 ## Building from source
 ### Setup environment